Blackteaxx/notes/Courses/CS170/Decomposition of graphs.md

 **Lemma: $(u,v) \in E \to post(u) > post(v)$**

+**Property: The DAG has at least a source vertex and at least a sink vertex**

+_Mark: The smallest post number comes last in the order, so it is the sink vertex.
+And conversely, the biggest post vertex is the source vertex._

 ## Connectivity for digraphs

 **def: $u$ and $v$ are **strongly connected** if there is a path from $u$ to $v$ and a path from $v$ to $u$.**